brilliantaksan/paper2data/README.md

 ## 🛠️ Development Status

-**🎉 Production Ready Core Features**
+**🎉 Production Ready with Advanced Features**

-Paper2Data has reached major milestone with comprehensive API integration and testing infrastructure.
-The system is production-ready for academic paper processing with world-class reliability.
+Paper2Data has reached a major milestone with comprehensive CLI help system, advanced configuration management, and extensible plugin architecture.
+The system is production-ready for academic paper processing with enterprise-grade reliability and user experience.

-### ✅ Completed (Stages 1-3)
+### ✅ Completed (Stages 1-5)

 **🏗️ Stage 1: Table Processing Enhancement**
 - [x] Enhanced CSV conversion with header detection and confidence scoring